 Following launch of it's Co-production Charter earlier this year, Sandwell Adult Social Care have employed two co-production and commissioning support officers to provide capacity to truly involve people and offer support to others.

-These officers, including Sue Eagle, who is active with the West Midlands Regional Co-production Advisory Group have been leading on a number of projects to develop co-production activity with people who have lived experience.
+These officers, working with Sue Eagle, who is active with the West Midlands Regional Co-production Advisory Group have been supporting a number of projects to develop co-production activity with people who have lived experience.

 There has been a Direct Payments review involving recipients and professionals.
 This has led to new training currently being rolled out to over 100 social workers, and a new model of commissioned service.